nghttp2/nghttp2/doc/nghttpx.1.rst

     Specify  additional certificate  and  private key  file. nghttpx will  choose certificates based on  the hostname indicated by client using TLS SNI extension.
-If nghttpx is  built with  OpenSSL >=  1.0.2, signature  algorithms (e.g., ECDSA+SHA256, RSA+SHA256) presented by client are also taken  into consideration.
+If nghttpx is  built with  OpenSSL  >= 1.0.2,  the shared  elliptic curves (e.g., P-256) between  client and server are also taken into  consideration.
 This allows nghttpx  to send ECDSA certificate  to modern clients, while  sending RSA based certificate to older  clients.
 This option can be used  multiple  times.
 To  make  OCSP  stapling  work,
     <CERTPATH> must be absolute path.

     Additional parameter  can be specified in  <PARAM>.
 The